RisaKatayama/commsbio_confidence_sceneprediction_decodability/README.md

-Data files and codes related to the paper: "Confidence modulates the decodability of scene prediction during partially-observable maze exploration" by Katayama, Yoshida and Ishii, and codes for the computational model of subjects’ exploration behavior.
+Data files related to the paper: "Confidence modulates the decodability of scene prediction during partially-observable maze exploration" by Katayama, Yoshida and Ishii, and codes for the computational model of subjects’ exploration behavior.

 ## The "Data" folder is organized as follows:
  * /Behavior/subX_sesY.mat: